xen-42/dredge-cheats-terminal/README.md

 # dredge-cheats-terminal
 A mod which enables the debug cheats terminal in Dredge.
+Press `~` to open it, `esc` to close.

 IMPORTANT: After using the terminal you might find your controls are locked.
 Press down the middle mouse button to regain control.